richplastow/tryout-turbo-nextjs/notes/03-check-that-clean-lint-etc-work.md

 # └────>
 ```

 No files are changed by this script.

-TODO break something and check that `lint` fixes it
+Add an unused import to the top of the apps/docs/src/app/layout.tsx file, eg
+`import { createPortal } from 'react-dom';` and re-run `npm run lint` to check
+that a "'createPortal' is defined but never used" error appears.
+Note that
+VS Code's IntelliSense highlights this error too.

 ## Check that `type-check` works